Collaboration

 One of many great JPOSS presentations.

-I was also co-founder and co-organizer of the Japanese Politics Online Seminar Series (JPOSS), a virtual forum to present and discuss research-in-progress on questions related to Japanese politics, broadly defined.
-The series, still ongoing, ran for 40 sessions before I left my role.
+I was also co-founder and co-organizer of the Japanese Politics Online Seminar Series (JPOSS), a virtual forum for presenting and discussing research-in-progress on questions related to Japanese politics, broadly defined.
+The series, which is still ongoing, ran for 40 sessions before I left my role.

 📢